What is High Deductible Plan F?

 The standard Medicare Plan F is the most popular plan available because seniors like having first-dollar coverage.
 People who buy the regular Plan F or most concerned about peace-of-mind coverage.
 However, the high deductible version of this plan typically attracts cost-conscious people who look at this plan as a way to cash in on considerable savings by taking acceptable risks.

 Here’s an example to illustrate.
 Let’s say you had a car accident, broke your hip, and needed a five-day stay in the hospital to care for your injury.
-Your Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... benefits pay for most of your hospital, but it does not pay for the Part A deductible.
+Your Medicare Part AMedicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. benefits pay for most of your hospital, but it does not pay for the Part A deductible.
 This is a $1,408 (2020 rate) that you must pay out-of-pocket, which is a bit more than half of your $2,340 deductible on your plan.

 Then, let’s say later in the year your hip is still bothering you and your orthopedic surgeon recommends a hip replacement.
 The average cost for a hip replacement in the United States is around $32,000, but that’s not what you’ll pay.
 You’ll only pay $932 because that’s what’s left on your annual deductible before your plan pays all Medicare-covered costs.